Printing Terms

 Hickey

-an irregularity in the ink coverage of a printed area.
+An irregularity in the ink coverage of a printed area.
 Hickeys are caused by paper or pressroom dust, dirt, or pick out on the printing blanket, all of which prevents the ink from adhering to the paper surface.
-See also dust, picking, pick out
+See also dust, picking, pick out.

 Hydropulper

-equipment used to slurry pulp.
+Equipment used to slurry pulp.
 Water is added to dry pulp and fillers, and agitated until the mixture becomes about the consistency of oatmeal cereal.
 See also papermaking, slurry.

 Illustrator

 An individual who draws or paints images for use in commercial art.
-Many new tools allow a variety of expressions with traditional media or new computer enhanced illustration techniques.

 Image setter